Marburg virus disease

 Staff attending to suspect MVD case should be closely monitored (e.g. twice daily temperature monitoring), even if they wear the appropriate PPE.
 Unprotected exposure should be reported to MOH immediately.
 A log of all staff attending to the patient should be maintained.

-Persons with skin or mucousal exposure to body fluids from a suspect MVD case should immediately wash the affected skin surfaces with soap and water.
+Persons with skin or mucosal exposure to body fluids from a suspect MVD case should immediately wash the affected skin surfaces with soap and water.
 Mucous membranes (e.g. conjunctiva) should be irrigated with copious amounts of water or eyewash solution.

 Notification